1876 Atlantic hurricane season

-The 1876 Atlantic hurricane season lasted from mid-summer to late-fall.
-Records show that 1876 featured a relatively inactive hurricane season.
-There were five tropical storms, four became hurricanes, two of which became major hurricanes (Category 3+).
+The 1876 Atlantic hurricane season featured the first hurricane landfall in North Carolina since 1861.
+Overall, the season was relatively quiet, with five tropical storms developing.
+Four of these became a hurricane, of which two intensified into major hurricanes.
 However, due to the absence of remote-sensing satellite and other technology, only storms that affected populated land areas or encountered ships at sea were recorded; therefore, the actual total could be higher.
 An undercount bias of zero to six tropical cyclones per year between 1851 and 1885 and zero to four per year between 1886 and 1910 has been estimated.
-Of the known 1876 cyclones, both Hurricane One and Hurricane Four were first documented in 1995 by Jose Fernandez-Partagas and Henry Diaz.
-They also proposed large changes to the known tracks of Hurricane Two and of Hurricane Five.
-The track and start position of Hurricane Five was further amended in 2003.